usernameHed/Worms/README.md

  - Once the displayed map, I made a long mork on variable management for random generation of the map.
 For the map is the most attractive, playable, challengeante for worms: **The map is Randomized, good looking, alterable on the fly and playable !
 Hard work done !**

  - Finally, and not least, I handled entirely from the body of the game: the **gameLoop**, the **physics engine** and **weapons management.**
- - My friends responsable of the Graphic Library Irrlicht took charge of it, a very difficult task to do in C++.
+ - Illiasse, responsable of the Graphic Library Irrlicht took charge of it, a very difficult task to do in C++.
 We worked together to link the map, display of games and HUD with the library

  - My second partner and I worked on the AI system of ennemy worms.